AWegnerGitHub/awegnergithub.github.io-content/2024_01_25_review_learn_analytics_with_polars.md

 Experimenting helps me learn more about the tool, and I commend the instructor for building the course in such a way that students could try out the library.

 I also found that I liked the Polars library.
-Pandas has it's quirks and when I dig more into Polars, I'm sure I'll find it has some too.
+Pandas has its quirks and when I dig more into Polars, I'm sure I'll find it has some too.
 But, Polars feels easier to grasp.
 The API is easier to understand as you are reading through the code.

 I think I'm going to try out another course to see what else the library can do.
-That alone should be a complement to both the library and this course - it's encouraged me to keep learning more.
+That alone should be a compliment to both the library and this course - it's encouraged me to keep learning more.

 [![Learn Data Analytics with Polars (Python) in just 2 hours!
 Completion Certificate][certificate]][courselink]